refercon/refercon.github.io/_pages/about.md

 ---

 I'm currently pursuing my Ph.D. degree in  Computer Technology at the School of Computer Science and Engineering, Central South University, China, (Supervisor: <a href="#" >Prof. Anfeng Liu </a>).
 My research interests include cyber security, Internet of Things, and machine learning.
-I received my M.E. degree at the School of Computer Science and Engineering, Chongqing Three Gorges University, China, in 2020.
+I received my M.E. degree at the School of Computer Science and Engineering, Chongqing Three Gorges University, China, in 2020, (Supervisor: <a href="#" >Prof. J. Zhong</a>).
 I received my B.E. degree in  Electronic Information Engineering at the School of Electronic Engineering, University of Electronic Science and Technology of China, China, in 2013.